e-ian/port-doc/youtube_playlist_data.md

-# YouTube Playlist Integration with Port
+# YouTube Playlist & Videos catalogue in Port

-A comprehensive guide for integrating YouTube playlist data into Port, including data modeling, ingestion, and visualization.
+A comprehensive guide for creating YouTube playlist & Videos catalogue in Port, including data modeling, ingestion, and visualization.

 ## Table of Contents
 - [Overview](#overview)